AndreaRibuoli/RIBY/README.md

   raise "ILE system failed with rc=#{rc}" if rc != 0
 ```

-If we anticipate the ileloadx and ilesymx before the fork
+If we anticipate the ileloadx and ilesymx calls before the fork

 ``` ruby
   rc = ilesymx.call(ILEfunction, ileloadx.call('QSYS/QP2USER', 1), 'Qp2malloc')